ryanhausen/fitsmap/README.rst

 image files.
 To render these files using FitsMap you can use
 |dir_to_map| or |files_to_map|.

+Note: Currently FITS image data only pulled from the 0th extension and all other extensions are ignored.
+For non-FITS images, currently JPEG and PNG area supported.
+Further all catalog files must end in the extension .cat.

 After the FitsMap has been generated you can view it in your web browser by navigating to the directory containing the map (``index.html``) and running the following command in the terminal: